unriellistic/HTX/cleanup_busxray_script/readMe.md

 ```shell
 python compile_annotations_busxray.py
 ```
 *Note: The image and corresponding label must have `annotated` in their name.
 The script finds the `annotated` keyword and copies to `--target-dir`.
-Look for
+Look for this line*
 ```python
 if "annotated" in file:
 ```